Mary Sumner: Death and legacy

 Sumner died on 11 August 1921 at the age of 92, and is buried with her husband, who had died 12 years before, in the grounds of Winchester Cathedral.

 The inscription on their tomb (from Revelation 14:13) reads: I heard a voice from Heaven saying unto me/ Write Blessed are the dead which died in the Lord from henceforth./ Here, saith the Spirit, they may rest from their labours,/ And their works do follow them.

+There is a memorial to Mary Sumner in St Mary the Virgin parish church, Old Alresford, Hampshire.

-Mary Sumner is remembered in the Church of England with a Lesser Festival on 9 August.
-The Church in Wales and other provinces remember Mary Sumner on 9 August, which the Mothers' Union initially (and at least one secondary source) incorrectly listed as the date of her death.
-Her detailed biography clearly proves from an eyewitness account the 11 August date.
-Another biography is wrong about the actual date of Sumner's death.
-Moreover, 11 August was already the liturgical feast day of another notable Christian woman, St. Clare of Assisi and it may be considered appropriate that these two distinguished women be honoured on the same day.
+Mary Sumner is remembered by many Anglican provinces on 9 August, and in the Church of England she is remembered by a Lesser Festival on this day.
+The Mothers' Union initially incorrectly listed this as the date of her death.
+While her detailed biography provides an eyewitness account confirming 11 August, this was already the liturgical feast day of another notable Christian woman, St Clare of Assisi.

-The Mary Sumner Chapel, named in her memory, is housed within the Mothers Union Headquarters, in a building designed by Claude W Ferrier at Tufton Street, Westminster in London.
+Mary Summer House at 24, Tufton Street, Westminster in London is the Mothers' Union headquarters, named in her memory.
+The Grade II listed building of 1925 was designed by Claude Ferrier.
+The Mary Sumner Chapel is housed within.